1jour1vin

 • Charlemagne

-Corton-Charlemagne and Charlemagne (the latter being rarely produced) are white wines made from Chardonnay.
-They are characterized by fruity aromas (apple, citrus) and a mineral quality (flint).
+Corton-Charlemagne and Charlemagne (the latter being very rarely produced) are white wines made from Chardonnay.
+They are characterized by fruity aromas (apple, citrus) and their minerality (flint).
 They are golden in color when young, but become more yellow as they age.
-The richness of their aromas and their full-bodied flavor pair well with foods whose flavors can hold their own: foie gras, shellfish, and blue cheeses.
-Their ideal serving temperature is between 12 and 14°C.
+The richness of their aromas and their full-bodied flavor pair well with foods whose flavors can hold their own against them: foie gras, shellfish, and blue cheeses.
+Their ideal serving temperature is between 12 and 14°.

-Most Corton wines are red, but there are a few whites that share characteristics similar to those of Corton-Charlemagne.
+Most Corton wines are red, but there are a few whites that have characteristics relatively similar to those of Corton-Charlemagne.

-With a history spanning 12 centuries, a prestigious Burgundy appellation, a white wine worthy of the finest Burgundies, and an exceptional red wine, Montagne de Corton is well worth a visit—whether you’re hiking through the vineyards or simply enjoying a tasting.
+With a history spanning 12 centuries, a prestigious Burgundy appellation, a white wine worthy of the finest Burgundies, and an exceptional red wine, Montagne de Corton is well worth a visit—whether you’re hiking through the vineyards or simply tasting the wines.

 For more information, visit the website at Corton